ArasLabs/variants/README.md

 Project rewritten for Aras 11.0 by Rob McAveney.

-Documented and published by Eli Donahue at Aras Labs. @elijdonahue
+Documented and published by Eli Donahue for Aras Labs. @elijdonahue

 ## License